qirchen421/emuera.sk.doc/docs/Reference/RESTART.md

 				PRINTL Sew, a needle pulling thread
 				RESTART
 			CASE 6
-				PRINTL La, a nore to follow Sew
+				PRINTL La, a note to follow Sew
 				RESTART
 			CASE 7
 				PRINTL Tea, a drink with jam and bread